Royal Doulton: Figurines, Character Jugs, Marks & Value Guide

 • eBay completed sales: Search your specific HN number or character jug D number and filter by 'sold' to see actual transaction prices rather than asking prices.

-• Replacements Ltd.: Excellent for china pattern identification and individual piece replacement; their pricing reflects professional dealer levels rather than eBay spot market.
+• Replacements Ltd.: Excellent for china pattern identification and individual piece replacement.

 • Specialist antique dealers: UK-based dealers with Royal Doulton expertise (particularly those in the Staffordshire area) offer the best selection and knowledge.